-- Participating in or coordinating training that improves the delivery of services for programs other than Medicaid. - Participating in or coordinating training that improves relationships between and among local agencies. - Training regarding non-medical social service issues. - Training regarding educational issues.
+- Participating in or coordinating training that improves the delivery of services for programs other than Medicaid. - Participating in or coordinating training that improves relationships between and among local agencies. - Participation in training to improve computer skills for data collection - Training regarding non-medical social service issues. - Training regarding educational issues.

 CODE 8.b.
-TRAINING - MEDICAL/MEDICAID RELATED
+TRAINING - MEDICAL/MEDICAID RELATED - Non SPMP

-Use this code when staff are coordinating, conducting, or participating in training events and seminars for outreach staff regarding the benefits of medical/Medicaid related services, how to assist families to access such services, and how to more effectively refer clients/students for services.
+Use this code when non SPMP are coordinating, conducting, or participating in training events and seminars for outreach staff regarding the benefits of medical/Medicaid related services, how to assist families to access such services, and how to more effectively refer clients/students for services.
 Include related paperwork, clerical activities, or staff travel required to perform these activities.